DejanSEO Google Penalty for Toxic Links

 - Training the machine learning Link Detox Genesis

 - Reprocessing all the learnings and data

 And as you probably saw in the video, there's

 - almost 4000 super toxic links left to review and potentially disavow.

 - a lot of link issues not discussed yet

 - no deep dive happened yet, but we already suggest to grow the disavow file from ~800 domains to 4.500 domains

-Link Detox Smart is still in paid private beta where we only activate existing clients an slowly migrate over to the new platform.
+Link Detox Smart is still not available to everyone.
+We slowly migrate everyone over to the new platform.

 Please note that depending on your domain you may need additional Link Crawl Budget.

 ((https://twitter.com/cemper/status/1166528428981522432 Your comments right here on twitter please.))